reddit-pygame/christmas-cannon-challenge/README.md

 Hint: You can use angles.project to find the initial x and y velocities

-Suggested values:
+Suggested values (or what I used, at least):

-GRAVITY = -9.8 (this is the actual acceleration of gravity in meters/second^2, however, it is positive due to the inverted y-axis)
+GRAVITY = 9.8 (this is the actual acceleration of gravity in meters/second^2, however, it is positive due to the inverted y-axis)

 Cannon.firing_speed = 125